 For Walt Disney World trip planning tips and comprehensive advice, make sure to read our Walt Disney World Trip Planning Guide and related articles.

 What do you think of Blizzard Beach?
 Do you like its theme better than Typhoon Lagoon’s?
 What about its attractions?
+If you’re planning a first visit to Blizzard Beach, do you have any questions?
 Share your thoughts–including any other tips we missed–in the comments!

 Such a good blog about waterpark attractions Blizzard Beach is one of the famous waterparks in the world

 Hi Tom, I love your blog.
 It has helped me so much in my trips.